ataex/crm/README.md

 ## Backend
 Run npm start, start mongod (mongod --dbpath=/Users/[username]/mongo-data/).
 Navigate to `http://localhost:3000/[definedRoute]` with Postman to view data sent by the API.
-Check database with Robomongo or WebStorm/PHPStorm with MongoDB plugin.
+Check database with Robomongo, MongoDB Compass or WebStorm/PHPStorm with MongoDB plugin.

 ## Frontend
 Run ng serve or any other Angular CLI commands.